 IN2 is an invitation-only program, relying on channel partners to send company referrals.
 Applicants are chosen based on technology gaps which will have a large impact on energy and which have been largely ignored by investment communities.
 These early stage companies are typically in one of three development stages: Tier I (bench scale), Tier II (prototype stage), or Tier III (pre-commercial).
 Participation in the program often provides enough support to progress a company to the next tier or prepare for commercialization of their product.

-The program is now in its fourth round, with five new startups having joined the Incubator in September 2018.
+The program is now in its sixth round, with 10 new companies joining the program in October, 2019.
 Some of the technologies to come out of the Incubator are already being beta tested at Wells Fargo facilities, such as Whisker Lab’s peel-and-stick energy metering system.
 The company’s technology reduces the time and cost for submetering.
 Their work with NREL helped them evaluate the trade-offs between accuracy and low cost of installation.

 Cozart shared how the company was able to test their product: “Whisker Labs went into a Wells Fargo bank branch, where they tested both the cost efficiency as well as the accuracy of the results that came out of a very simple peel-and-stick metering system.”
 Cozart continued, “In comparison, if you had an electrician come and install the full system, it would cost a lot more, but you might get slightly more accurate data, compared to this very simple installation.
 They were able to compare the cost of both of those installations and then take back the results and build a report to show what happened.
 Actually, from that beta demonstration they were able to adjust their market strategy.
 They’ve been acquired by Earth Networks now and even spun out as a standalone company.”